msperl/spi-config/README.md

 * pds16-<offset> = sets the u16-value at byte-offset <offset> of the platform data (value can be prefixed with 0x for hex and 0 for octal)
 * pdu16-<offset> = sets the s16-value at byte-offset <offset> of the platform data (value can be prefixed with 0x for hex and 0 for octal)
 * pdu8-<offset> = sets the u8-value at byte-offset <offset> of the platform data (value can be prefixed with 0x for hex and 0 for octal)
+* force_release = forces a release of a spi device if it has NOT been configured by this module this action taints the kernel!!!
+Also this is defined without a =<value>.

 So the following: